-Woodstock Sanctuary has taken in 2 of the piglets from Farm Sanctuary’s rescue (see below) of a beaten and burned pregnant sow.
-She gave birth to a staggering 16 piglets in her litter—modern breeding practices are responsible—and we’ve taken tiny little Antonio and Bertha to be raised here at our Sanctuary.
+Woodstock Sanctuary took in 2 of the piglets from Farm Sanctuary’s rescue (see below) of a beaten and burned pregnant sow.
+She gave birth to a staggering 16 piglets in her litter—modern breeding practices are responsible—and we took in tiny little Antonio and Bertha to be raised here at our Sanctuary.

-With so many piglets their momma didn’t have enough nipples to feed all her babies, so at only about 3 weeks old we have staff on day and night shifts to give them the milk replacer they need 8 times a day.
+With so many piglets their momma didn’t have enough nipples to feed all her babies, so at only about 3 weeks old we had staff on day and night shifts to give them the milk replacer they needed 8 times a day.

 From Farm Sanctuary’s account of the rescue: